 - Windows Ink Workspace or Pen menu – a shortcut via a pen icon on the system tray that allows you to quickly open OneNote, Microsoft Whiteboard, Screen Sketch, Snipping Tool, Microsoft Journal, and more.

-Why is my Surface Pen connected but not writing?
+2. Why is my Surface Pen connected but not writing?

 It usually happens on Surface 3 or Surface Pro 3 Pen, which has two separate batteries for the stylus and Bluetooth pairing module.
-Here is how to troubleshoot the Surface 3 Pen or Surface Pro 3 Pen.
+Here is how to troubleshoot the Surface 3 Pen or Pro 3 Pen.

-Newer Surface devices adopted a new N-trig technology, later on, was called Microsoft Pen Protocol or MPP.
+Newer Surface devices adopted a new N-trig technology, which, later on, was called Microsoft Pen Protocol or MPP.
 This new pen technology requires a battery to power its pen functionality and Bluetooth module.

 COMMENTS